-Following the rejection in August by the Victorian Appeal Court of Cardinal George Pell’s appeal against his conviction for historic sex abuse of two underage choirboys after a Sunday Solemn Mass at St Patrick’s Cathedral, Melbourne, in December 1996, his legal advisors have now sought leave to appeal to the High Court.
+Following the rejection in August by the Victorian Appeal Court of Cardinal George Pell’s appeal against his conviction for historic sex abuse of two under-age choirboys after a Sunday Solemn Mass at St Patrick’s Cathedral, Melbourne, in December 1996, his legal advisers have now sought leave to appeal to the High Court.
 There are two proposed grounds for that appeal.

 The first is that the majority judgment of Chief Justice Anne Ferguson and Appeal Court President Chris Maxwell erred by having so much faith in the credibility of the accuser that they reversed the accepted onus of proof required in a criminal trial.
 Instead of the onus being on the prosecution to prove the defendant guilty beyond reasonable doubt, the majority judgment actually put the onus on the defence to prove the prosecution case was impossible.
 The application for special leave to appeal says:

 Though the majority [Ferguson and Maxwell] said that there was no onus on the applicant [Pell] to prove impossibility, that is precisely what their analysis required him to do … In effect, this approach required the applicant to establish actual innocence, as opposed to merely pointing to doubt, in order to counter the favourable impression of the complainant’s sincerity adopted by the majority.
 This was a reversal of the onus and standard of proof.

 The second ground of appeal is that the judgment of Ferguson and Maxwell itself, when read closely, established there was a reasonable doubt that there was any opportunity for Pell to have committed the offence.
 This ground focuses on Ferguson and Maxwell’s claim that there was a five- to six-minute hiatus in the proceedings immediately after the Mass when the offence purportedly took place.
 The application to the High Court says: